 - Experience training active duty military preparing for PT tests, Special Forces Q-Course, Ranger School, Dive School, BUD/S, and Airborne School.

-- Private running coach for individuals (beginner to elite athletes) in endurance distances, half marathon to ultramarathon.
+- Private running coach for individuals (beginner to elite athletes) in endurance distances, 5k to ultramarathon.

 - Completed three ultra-marathons, sixteen marathons, and numerous half marathons throughout the United States and Europe.